14 Easy Nail Art Designs That Even the Worst Artists Can Handle

 Start seeing spots

 No dotting tool?
 No problem.
 Get creative with creating little polka dots for nail art designs.
 A pinhead, pencil (either point or eraser), nail, bobby pin, and thumbtack can all help you make clean circles.
 Stick with just one, or use a couple different sizes like Chalkboard Nails does here.
-Learn 10 tricks for protecting nails from wear and tear.
+Here are some of the best nail polishes that add a pop of color to your look.

 Find a new use for plastic wrap